ewewis/Portfolio/README.md

 * 17.01.2025 | Grupa ADM | Fault and Hacker Detection in Networks
 * 15.01.2025 | Future Collars | Basics of Artificial Intelligence: From History to Machine Learning
 * 17.10.2024 | Test Dive Conference 2024:
-  - Mobile App Testing- Wojciech Lizakowski
+  - Mobile App Testing - Wojciech Lizakowski
-  - Bring back magic to your testing – life lessons from a professional magician- Grzegorz Niczyporuk
+  - Bring back magic to your testing – life lessons from a professional magician - Grzegorz Niczyporuk
-  - Let’s make the Internet accessible for everyone- Dominika Zając
+  - Let’s make the Internet accessible for everyone - Dominika Zając
 * 09.10.2024 | CODE:ME | Security Awareness.
 Company Security.
 * 19.09.2024 | WOMEN TECHSTYLE | Women Techstyle Summit 2024-Autumn Edition:
   - Risk as an Opportunity – Risk Management in IT Projects - Agnieszka Wilk - Lead IT Product Manager